Heist poster

 The inciting incident occurs at 13 minutes when Bergman withholds Joe's money from the jewelry heist and blackmails him into doing one more job—stealing Swiss gold from an airplane—or he won't pay what he's owed.
 Joe's retirement dream is suddenly held hostage..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Joe commits to the airport gold heist, accepting Jimmy onto the team despite his misgivings.
+This indicates the protagonist's commitment to Joe commits to the airport gold heist, accepting Jimmy onto the team despite his misgivings.
 This decision launches him into a dangerous game where his control and trust will be tested at every turn., moving from reaction to action.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, Pinky is shot and killed during a confrontation.
 Joe loses his loyal friend, and the dream of a clean escape dies with him.
-The whiff of death is literal—Joe's world has turned lethal, and his crew is broken., reveals the protagonist at their lowest point.
+The whiff of death is literal—Joe's world has turned lethal, and his crew is broken., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 80% of the runtime.
 Joe realizes the gold heist was itself a misdirection—he's been planning a con on top of the con all along.
 He synthesizes his experience with new information about who he can trust, and commits to his final play against Bergman., demonstrating the transformation achieved throughout the journey.